data-8/textbook/content/chapters/02/3/establishing-causality.md

-In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspect–their water supply.
+In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspect—their water supply.
 Only then would he be able to ascribe the differences in their outcomes to the water supply.
 If the two groups had been different in some other way as well, it would have been difficult to point the finger at the water supply as the source of the disease.
-For example, if the treatment group consisted of factory workers and the control group did not, then differences between the outcomes in the two groups could have been due to the water supply, or to factory work, or both, or to any other characteristic that made the groups different from each other.
+For example, if the treatment group consisted of factory workers and the control group did not, then differences between the outcomes in the two groups could have been due to the water supply, or to factory work, or both.
 The final picture would have been much more fuzzy.

 Snow’s brilliance lay in identifying two groups that would make his comparison clear.
 He had set out to establish a causal relation between contaminated water